 How Does Sleep Affect Longevity?

-Research consistently shows that sleep duration follows a U-shaped curve for mortality risk.
-Current evidence as of 2026, based on meta-analyses of prospective cohort studies, finds that both short sleep (less than 6 hours) and long sleep (more than 9 hours) are associated with increased all-cause mortality, with hazard ratios of 1.12 and 1.30 respectively1.
+The sleep-mortality relationship is a U-shaped curve, where both too little and too much sleep raise risk.
+According to meta-analyses of prospective cohort studies, current evidence as of 2026 finds that both short sleep (less than 6 hours) and long sleep (more than 9 hours) are associated with increased all-cause mortality, with hazard ratios of 1.12 and 1.30 respectively1.
+Findings from these pooled cohorts place the safest zone in the middle of that curve.

 The optimal zone appears to be 7-8 hours for most adults, though this varies with age: